Top 10 American Civil War Historical Sites

 4. Antietam, Maryland

 On September 17, 1862, the North would blunt Confederate General Robert E. Lee’s first invasion of the North outside of the town of Sharpsburg, Md.
 At the end of the day, it would be the single bloodiest day in U.S. history.
+Afterward, President Abraham Lincoln would issue the preliminary Emancipation Proclamation whereby all enslaved people in Confederate-held states would be free.

 Today the Corn Field, Bloody Lane, and the Burnside Bridge are popular sites to visit along with the National Park visitor center.